I do not try to disappoint

 That was 1990.
-It is now 2018 and we just celebrated 25 years married while on a trip to Cuba.
+It is now 2020 and we are about to celebrate 28 years married.
 I am the luckiest girl in the world.

 After we started dating, we began to go away on weekend or week-long trips.
 We went skiing in the Swiss Alps, staying at a chalet.
 The Alps were beyond belief.
 We would ride various lifts up to the peak, spend a couple hours skiing up there, then ski down to a chalet for lunch and a beer – the scenery from the chalet was enough to bring tears to your eyes.
 Spectacular.
 After refreshments, we would ski for a couple more hours in the middle of the alps and then ski down to the base where we would find the lodge and end our day.
 It was blissful.

 Another trip found us in the Austrian Alps on Officer Adventure Training.
 Well subsidized.
 The Austrian Alps were also spectacular.
 This time we were staying in a quaint village that looked like something from a painting or a Christmas card.
 So picturesque with its crooked, old stone buildings, shutters, balconies, cobble stones, wrought iron and of course, the layer of pure white snow on every surface and not a flat roof in sight.